Introduction

 1) Natural fibers, 2) Man-made fibers

-1) Natural fibers: All fibers which come from natural sources and do not require fiber formation or reformation are classed as natural fibers.
+1) Natural fibers: All fibers that come from natural sources and do not require fiber formation or reformation are classed as natural fibers.
 Natural fibers can be subdivided into three main classes according to the nature of their source.

 1. Fibers